Issues + Expertise

 Among the many issues that we work on, here are a few that are currently most exciting:

-Outcome harvesting, outcome mapping, most significant change – these are among the complexity-aware monitoring approaches gaining in prominence for their adaptability.
-These approaches aim to bring rigor to the challenges of monitoring projects and programs that are changing rapidly, have non-linear causal pathways, use multiple potential sources of influence, and seek to affect change on a systems level.
+Outcome harvesting, outcome mapping, most significant change – these are among the complexity-aware monitoring approaches that are of increasing interest for their adaptability.
+These approaches aim to bring rigor to the challenges of monitoring projects that are changing rapidly, have non-linear causal pathways, and affect change on a systems level.

-Lucy has been using these approaches for over a decade, applying them to projects focused on research, advocacy, innovation, professional development, partnerships, and policy communications.
+Lucy has been using these approaches for over a decade, applying them to projects focused on research, advocacy, technical assistance, partnerships, and policy communications.
 Funders have included the Bill & Melinda Gates Foundation, USAID, and the National Institutes of Health.
-She developed a technical guide for their use in the USAID-funded MOMENTUM program and presented on their application within a contraceptive innovation project.
+From 2019 -2022, she developed a technical guide and co-led a virtual workshop series to support the use of complexity-aware approaches in the USAID-funded MOMENTUM program.
+In 2018, she presented on their application within a contraceptive innovation project.

 At their core, the fields of sexual and reproductive health and rights (SRHR) and menstrual health (MH) share a common goal: to ensure greater access to products and services that improve health and empower girls and women.
 And at its essence, menstruation is about reproduction.
 The opportunities for new synergies by better integrating MH and SRHR are many: educating young adolescents on puberty and reproductive health; understanding product demand and distribution; and recognizing the menstrual health benefits of contraception.